-Here are some of our recommendations for Things To Do In Bisbee, Arizona plus Lodging, Dining, History, Events, and lots of photographs.
+Here are some of our recommendations for Things To Do In Bisbee, AZ plus Lodging, Dining, History, Events, and lots of photographs.
 You will be amazed and delighted at how little Bisbee has changed since it's mining days, other than the mining, of course.

 Things To Do

 Bisbee is a mining town or was.
 Like many mining towns, it is situated up against a steep hill.
 Walking the streets of Bisbee is a journey back to the late 19th and early 20th century.
 Just exploring the shops, restaurants, galleries, and other establishments housed in these fine old buildings is a pleasant way to spend a morning or afternoon.
 Visit the Bisbee Mining and Historical Museum and the Muheim Heritage House.

 Take a Golf Cart Tour of the city.
 Much easier on the knees than walking and get a good dose of history to boot!
 There are also jeep tours of the historic district and mines.

 The primary historic district includes Main Street, Brewery Gulch, OK Street, Tombstone Canyon, and much of the surrounding hillsides.

 Bisbee has several fine art galleries and antique shops.
 A lot of folks go there just to people-watch.
 One might describe Bisbee’s hippy & biker inhabitants as “colorful”.
 The old saloons, such as St. Elmo’s along Brewery Gulch, are good places to make acquaintance with the indigenous population.

 I have generally found Bisbee-ites of all stripes to be friendly and helpful.
 More than anything, Bisbee is a pleasant state of mind: laid-back, a little quirky, but with a definite sense of community.
 The people who live here really want to be here.